awsdocs/aws-secrets-manager-docs/doc_source/reference_secret_json_structure.md

 }
 ```

-To use the [Alternating users rotation strategy](rotating-secrets_strategies.md#rotating-secrets-two-users), also include the name\-value pair:
+To use the [Rotation strategy: alternating users](getting-started.md#rotating-secrets-two-users), also include the name\-value pair:

 ```
     "masterarn": "<the ARN of the elevated secret>"